Why buy a RIB? Benefits

 Due to its light weight, a RIB is ideal for manoeuvring in tight environments, especially in harbours.
 This makes it an ideal choice especially for beginners, but not only!

 It is no coincidence that rescue workers at sea, diving clubs, firemen or coastguards are often seen at the controls of RIBs: their manoeuvrability and responsiveness are immense.

 And this "light" weight does not prevent RIBs from carrying one or more very powerful engines.
 Once again, make no mistake: if you are a speed enthusiast, you will have plenty of time to enjoy a semi-rigid boat!

 Beware, however, that this lightness (even if, once again, it is relative to the model chosen) implies a sometimes treacherous wind grip not suitable for rough seas, especially for models under 6.5 metres.

-Again, this may seem counter-intuitive, especially after what has been said above, but RIB boats enjoy much better buoyancy than rigid hull models.
+Again, this may seem counter-intuitive, especially after what was said earlier, but RIB boats enjoy much better buoyancy than rigid hull models!

 Because in reality, a semi-rigid boat behaves on the water a bit like a catamaran, i.e. it is always in contact with the water with the inflatable bladders.

 This ensures good stability and that you don't get wet at any time.
 This is also due to their lower centre of gravity than rigid hull models, so it is almost impossible to capsize with a RIB.
 This lower centre of gravity also makes RIBs ideal for launching divers.